ancient symbols

 The tilaka

-This symbol is often placed on the forehead of a devotee of Hinduism.
-This is different from the bindi worn by Hindu women, though.
+Tilaka This symbol is often placed on the forehead of a devotee of Hinduism.
+The Tilaka is different from the bindi worn by Hindu women, though.
 The tilaka comes in many different shapes, depending on the custom or religious affair.
-A devotion to Vishnu is indicated by a U-shaped tilaka, while horizontal lines symbolize a devotion to Shiva.
+A U-shaped tilaka indicates a devotion to Vishnu, while horizontal lines symbolize devotion to Shiva.

 Rudraksha